STARTING DATES FOR 2021

 Term 2: Wednesday 3 May to Friday 9 July

 Term 3: Monday 26 July to Friday 1 October

 Term 4: Monday 18 October to Thursday 16 December

 Your student will have a couple of opportunities to meet HBLAs.
 Once during orientation day and again on1 February.
 They will then choose who they would like to be placed with.
 Not everyone gets their first choice, but we try hard to place students with people they connect with.

 These happen four times a year around the beginning and end of each term with HBLAs.
 You must attend these meetings with your child/ren.
 They are the opportunity to create a learning programme that suits your student, to reflect on previous learning and to make plans for the upcoming term.
 A link to schedule an IEM with your HBLA will be placed on the website.
 School is closed for instruction on these days and students only attend for the half hour of their IEM.
 Supervision can be provided for Y1-6 only, a link to a form will be placed on the website for this.

 DEVICES & WIFI

 We have no prescribed requirements for devices; consider the type of work your student will be doing and make a choice based around this.
-If they are thinking about searching the web and doing some work on Google Docs then a Chromebook or something similar will be fine.
-If they are thinking of working with graphics and video etc then you may need to choose something with more capability.
 We would recommend talking to your local retailer and working this out with them.
 Your HBLA may also be of some assistance when making this decision.
 We do have a large number of classes that rely heavily on the use of a device.
 While there is a pool of school owned bookable devices, access to these is limited and not guaranteed.

 We do not have specific stationery requirements.
 These will be dictated by the types of courses/ classes your student has enrolled in and the way they like to work.
 Many students now record everything digitally, some still prefer books.
 We are comfortable for your student to make the decision about what works best for them.